WABC-TV: The Eyewitness News era

 The Grimsby-Beutel team were split up for several months in 1975 after ABC had reassigned Beutel to its new morning show, AM America that January.
-The station brought in WXYZ-TV's Bill Bonds and veteran Boston anchor Tom Ellis to help replace Beutel, with Grimsby teaming with Ellis at 6:00 p.m. and Bonds at 11:00 p.m.
-When AM America was canceled and replaced with Good Morning America in November 1975, Beutel was re-teamed with Grimsby at 6:00 p.m., with Ellis joining Bonds at 11:00 p.m..
-Bonds returned to Detroit in June 1976 and was replaced by Larry Kane, who lasted only one year as the sole 11:00 p.m. anchor before returning to his home market of Philadelphia.
-Ellis remained until May 1977 and Kane's successor, Ernie Anastos, began his New York career at the station; he co-anchored at 11:00 p.m. with Rose Ann Scamardella and later Kaity Tong, for his entire 12-year tenure there.
+The station brought in WXYZ-TV's Bill Bonds and veteran Boston anchor Tom Ellis to help replace Beutel, with Grimsby teaming with Ellis at 6 p.m. and Bonds at 11 pm.
+When AM America was canceled and replaced with Good Morning America in November 1975, Beutel was re-teamed with Grimsby at 6 p.m, with Ellis joining Bonds at 11 pm.
+Bonds returned to Detroit in June 1976 and was replaced by Larry Kane, who lasted only one year as the sole 11 p.m. anchor before returning to his home market of Philadelphia.
+Ellis remained until May 1977 and Kane's successor, Ernie Anastos, began his New York career at the station; he co-anchored at 11 p.m. with Rose Ann Scamardella and later Kaity Tong for most of his tenure there.

-On November 30, 1981, the station became the second in the city to expand its late afternoon/evening newscasts by adding of a 5:00 p.m. edition, first presented by Rose Ann Scamardella and Storm Field, later succeeded by Kaity Tong and Tom Snyder, the latter only lasting several months before being replaced by 11:00 p.m. co-anchor Ernie Anastos.
+On November 30, 1981, the station became the second in the city to expand its late afternoon/evening newscasts by adding of a 5 p.m. edition.
+The broadcast was initially anchored by weather forecaster Storm Field along with Scamardella; Anastos, and later Tong, would replace them.
+Tom Snyder, who joined WABC after his late night talk show, Tomorrow, was canceled, would take Anastos' place in 1982 and would remain at the station until 1984; WABC attempted an early afternoon, feature-driven newscast shortly thereafter with Anastos and Beutel anchoring Eyewitness Extra, but the program was short lived and was canceled in early 1983.

 In 1985, the station lured WLS-TV's news director, Bill Applegate, from Chicago to New York City.
 Applegate claimed credit for taking WLS-TV from last to first in only two years and ABC hoped he could work the same magic at the flagship station.
 In the wake of declining ratings, Grimsby was fired on April 16, 1986, a move for which Applegate drew considerable ire and Grimsby was quickly hired by rival WNBC-TV.
 In 1987, Channel 7 surged back into first place.
 It has been the ratings leader in New York City since then, and has grown to become the most-watched broadcast television station in the United States.
 Beutel stepped down from the anchor desk in 2001, which concluded the longest tenure for a main anchor in New York City television history at that time.
 His record has since been surpassed by WNBC's Chuck Scarborough and WXTV's Rafael Pineda.
 Scarborough's uninterrupted run behind the desk is the longest in New York television (since 1974).
 Pineda is second, having started with WXTV in 1972, retiring in 2013 after 41 years.